HardikBhardava/Variational-Discretization-of-Bilinear-Elliptic-PDE-Constrained-Optimal-Control/readme.md

 b=0.3
 $$

-The forcing term $f$ and desired state $ y_d $ are constructed so that the exact solution satisfies the full KKT system.
+The forcing term $f$ and desired state $y_d$ are constructed so that the exact solution satisfies the full KKT system.

 ---